aws/aws-sdk-go-v2/README.md

 documentation to learn how to interface with AWS services.
 These guides are great for getting started with a service, or when looking for more information about a service.
-While this document is not required for coding, services may supply helpful samples to look out for.
+While this document is not required for coding, services may supply helpful samples to look out for

-[Forum](https://forums.aws.amazon.com/forum.jspa?forumID=293) - Ask questions, get help, and give feedback

 [Issues] - Report issues, submit pull requests, and get involved (see [Apache 2.0 License][license])